-5.2 Rain Barrels
+5.1 Rain Barrels

-The City will subsidize a purchase of up to two (2) rain barrels per household at \$25/barrel.
-The rain barrels must be purchased from a pre-approved supplier located in Urbana.
-The suppliers are identified on the City's website and the rebate is applied at the time of purchase.
-Eligible property owners may take advantage of this incentive program once every 10 years.
+The City will subsidize a purchase of up to two (2) rain barrels per property, at \$50/barrel.
+The City encourages rain barrels to be purchased from a supplier located in Urbana.
+The rebate is applied at the time of purchase.
+Eligible property owners may take advantage of this incentive program to replace their barrels as they age.
+Each barrel is expected to require replacement every 10 years.

 Rain barrels purchased prior to the implementation of the stormwater utility fee on July 1, 2013 are not eligible for this incentive.
+Rain barrels are eligible for incentives only; they are not eligible for credits.

-5.3 Rain Gardens
+5.2 Rain Gardens

-The City will reimburse qualifying property owners up to \$250 for a rain garden that has a minimum surface area of 100 square feet and has at least 500 square feet of impervious area draining into it.
+The City will reimburse qualifying property owners up to \$350 for a rain garden that has a minimum surface area of 100 square feet and has at least 500 square feet of impervious area draining into it.
 Reimbursement for smaller rain gardens shall be prorated based on the square footage of the rain garden.
 The minimum rain garden eligible for an incentive shall be 50 square feet.

 The rain garden should be designed with a ponding area to capture and infiltrate the runoff from one inch of rainfall on the contributory impervious area within 24 hours.
 The property owner will need to determine whether or not soil amendments are necessary in order for the water to infiltrate in 24 hours.
+A planting plan using predominately native plants of an appropriate height based on the location is encouraged.